 - Carbon sequestration: Geospatial analysis identified potential areas for carbon sequestration improvement, guiding efforts in Brazil to enhance local carbon sinks through our Perfect Forest approach.

-- Land use assessment: Evaluation of farm locations in Brazil helped maintain no conversion of land use, supporting sustainable practices and compliance with PMI’s goals and exploring opportunities for generation of carbon removals on farm.
+- Land use assessment: Evaluation of farm locations in Brazil helped maintain zero conversion of land use, supporting sustainable practices and compliance with PMI’s goals and exploring opportunities for generation of carbon removals on farm.

 Additionally, when a new area is considered for growing tobacco, we can use spatial analysis to assess the deforestation risks or water stress of that land area, which supports in developing mitigation activities if needed.